BENNI-GITHUB/project-02-climate-change/README.md

 #### SetTimeout() method on next question
 - I create a setTimeout function to pass the question to the next one after 2 seconds.
-- When user press the next question button whitin 2 seconds, it jumps twice.
+- When user press the next question button within 2 seconds, it jumps twice.
 - In this case I created another function to disable the next question button as soon as the answer selected.

 #### Result of 0%
-- When the users dont answer any of the question the result shows 1%.
+- When the users don't answer any of the question the result shows 1%.
 - I created a conditional function to fix this problem.

 ### Known Bugs